stijn-dejongh/lovecraft_public_domain/raw_converts/tbb.md

 flame, and a sulfurous smell filled the room.
 From the little heap of broken glass a white vapor rose and followed the draft out the window.

-  &ldquo;Curse ye, ye rascal!&rdquo; sounded a voice that seemed faint and far away.
+   "Curse ye, ye rascal! " sounded a voice that seemed faint and far away.
 Foster, whom I had released when the bottle broke, was crouching against the wall, looking smaller and more shriveled than before.
 His face was slowly turning greenish-black.

-  &ldquo;Curse ye!&rdquo; said the voice again, hardly sounding as though it came from his lips. &ldquo;I&rsquo;m done fer!
+   "Curse ye! " said the voice again, hardly sounding as though it came from his lips.
+"I'm done fer!
 That one in there was mine!
-Dominie Slott took it out two hundred years ago!  &rdquo;
+Dominie Slott took it out two hundred years ago!   "

   He slid slowly toward the floor, gazing at me with hatred in eyes that were rapidly dimming.
 His flesh changed from white to black, and then to yellow.
 I saw with horror